websanco/liferay-learn/docs/dxp-cloud/latest/en/platform-services/using-a-custom-service.md

 DXP Cloud uses Docker images as the basis for its services.
 If you want to run these services locally, [install Docker](https://docs.docker.com/get-docker/) on your local system.

+See the [custom services limitations](../reference/dxp-cloud-limitations.md#custom-services) for more information.

 ## Adding a Custom Service

 Use the following steps to add your own custom service to a build in DXP Cloud: